Unburdening from Disturbing Memories.

 First call

 In the first call I ask the client to tell me about the reason for their interest and how things have been going for them recently.
 I also ask a few informational questions about demographics and the client’s history.
-At the end of the call, if the client so chooses, I send out forms allowing the client to learn more specifics and reserve time for a retreat by making a deposit.
+At the end of the call, if the client chooses to continue, we determine how they would prefer to meet—remotely or on-site—and (if on-site) which office location would work best.

 About me

-I believe that people often have surprising capacities to heal themselves, given the time and place to do so; nothing has demonstrated this more to me (over and over again!) than my trauma work using EMDR.
+I believe that people often have surprising capacities to heal themselves, given the time and place to do so; nothing has demonstrated this more to me than my trauma work using EMDR and my involvement —both personal and professional—with Internal Family Systems (IFS).